 A lack of interest is often a sign of depression, and this includes a lack of interest in sex.
 Not feeling like having sex once in a while happens to most of us, but if it starts to be a regular part of your life, it’s time to do something about it.
 This is especially important if you normally love sex and now feel like it’s a bother or a waste of time.
 Let’s face it, sex is an important part of a normal, healthy relationship, so when that desire is gone, you have to start wondering why.

 Many people who are depressed find themselves in physical pain before they realize they’re depressed.
 If you constantly suffer from back pain, headaches, or even stomach problems, the cause could be emotional rather than physical.
 If you keep wondering why your aches and pains won’t go away, it’s time to check with your doctor.
-The physical pain of any kind is often one of the first telltale signs of depression.
+Physical pain of any kind is often one of the first telltale signs of depression.

 What Should You Do First?